btclib-org/btclib/regtest-lab/mac-os.md

   ```
   bitcoind -regtest -daemon
   ```
-7. to connect to one node of the network
+7. to connect to one peculiar node of the network
    ```
    bitcoin-cli -regtest addnode “ipaddress-to-be-comunicated-in-class” “add”
    ```